 The average baseboard radiator installation costs for a baseboard radiator or wall heater ranges from $400 to$1,070 total cost.
 A baseboard radiator heater by itself can cost between $65 and $200.
 They are very common in the United States and most plumbers know how to properly install them.

-How Do Baseboard Radiators Work?
+How Does a Baseboard Radiator Work?

-Baseboard radiators have two sections which employ convection to heat the room.
+A baseboard radiator has two sections which employ convection to heat the room.
 First, a coil of copper pipes carries the hot water.
 These coils are designed to prolong the flow of hot water so it has time to heat the air in the room.
 Second, a set of aluminum fins attached to the copper coils facilitate the transfer of heat.
 As the hot water flows through the coils it heats up the fins, and those fins heat the surrounding air.
 In addition, the cool air in the room is drawn into the bottom of the radiator where it is heated by the fins.
 This process continues until the temperature in the room reaches the desired level.

-Space Saving Design
+Space Saving Radiator Design

 While panel radiators save space in a home by being narrow, baseboard radiators conserve space by remaining low to the ground.
 These radiators are very short and typically line the walls of a home creating a compact surround of heat.
 The radiators are ideal for rooms where there simply is not enough space for a free-standing radiator.

 Even Heat Dispersal